 As required per the original award terms, all awards on the IPO date, related to 43 employees or their beneficiaries, were exchanged to have substantially equivalent rights and to maintain the grantees' ownership interests in the remaining assets of the Company.
 The senior executives received Class B-1 units, which, when vested, together with shares of Company Class B are exchangeable for shares of Company Class A common stock.
-All other grantees received are subject to the QLH Plan, and those that are unvested are subject to the same vesting terms and conditions.
+All other grantees received shares of Company Class A common stock.
+The awards continue to be subject to the QLH Plan, and those that are unvested are subject to the same vesting terms and conditions.
 The awards remain equity-classified; however, the awards are no longer in the form of profits interests.